duo3d/samples/Readme.md

 The DUO SDK provides APIs, examples and tooling for working with multi-view vision systems.
 Built on elegant image processing algorithms which leverage the latest technologies from Intel/AMD (SSE, AVX) and parallel computing methods.
 This is a highly optimized architecture for image acquisition and processing.
 DUO Developers can leverage this framework to build and deploy their own applications.

+These samples require the latest SDK from http://duo3d.com/downloads
 --------------------------------